getsadzeg/AreYouAlive/developers.md

 Web application is originally developed by alexandergorgadze.

 # Contributors
-Special thanks for tatocaster and TGIO for contributing.
+Special thanks for tatocaster, TGIO and Lukakva for contributing.
 Thanks to VaxoMusxelishili for his great support.